 Each eye test is performed to meet your individual needs; assessing your prescription in detail, to ensure outstanding vision.
 The optometrists have a range of state of the art equipment that they can utilise if required.

 This screens for potentially serious conditions that can not only affect your eyes but your health.
-Using our state of the art fundus camera we take an image of the back of your eye.
+Using our state of the art fundus camera and OCT we take an image of the back of your eye.
 This image lets our optometrist assess your eyes' health, allowing them to quickly diagnose any common eye conditions including macular degeneration, diabetes and glaucoma.
 This image is stored allowing the optometrists to monitor any changes to your retina at each eye test.
 The latest software enables the optometrist to overlay previous images for better comparison.